Crazy-Ann/gitbook_pub/GoogleApps/055-Google-Search-For-Developers/1503070397-get-more-engaged-users-with-google-search-for-developers.md

 ** 视频介绍**

 > By integrating with Google Search for Developers (https://developers.google.com/search) you can increase app installs, keep users coming back to your app through deep links in search results, and engage users in new ways with voice actions.
-To get started, get your app in the Google index https://www.youtube.com/watch?v=aISUY... and then delight your users with cool features such as voice search: https://www.youtube.com/watch?v=PS1Fb....

 ** 视频推介语 **